AmpersandTarski/documentation/syntax/include.md

 Possible files to include are:
 -	other adl-files
--	the xlsx-file with the standard population
+-	xlsx-files with the standard population

 A model is true within a specific context.
 All code in the included adl-files will become part of the context of the main adl-file.
 The main adl-file is the file that is called with the command Ampersand.

 ## Syntax

+INCLUDE

 The filename is given in double quotes, including a path that is relative to the position of the main adl-file.